Sheep-y/Modnix/design_doc.md

 ### Mod Settings

-Each mod may have a settings file, either called / embedded as mod_config.json, or same file name as the mod but with a .json extension, or in the DefaultSettings file of mod_info.
+Each mod may have a settings file, either called / embedded as mod_init.conf, or same file name as the mod but with a .conf extension, or in the DefaultSettings section of mod_info.

 When a class's initialiser has a string parameter that contains either "config" or "setting", the file will be read as a string in UTF-8 and passed.
-(Or, in case of mod_info, the data will be deseralised as json.)
+(Or, if part of mod_info, the data will be deseralised into json.)

 If the parameter name match but is not string,
 Modnix will attempt to deseralise the string into a new instance of the type.

+Note that mod settings are by mod, not by dll.

 ### Loader Settings